opentokix/blog/_posts/2016-04-22-ubuntu-16-04-workstation-upgrade.markdown

 ### Conclusion

 It was not super easy to figure out the nomodeset.
 But I am super happy with my upgrade.
 And my desktop feels very very fast now.
 Scrolling massive webpages is fluent, opening new tabs.
-Using libreoffice feelt very responsive and fast.
+Using libreoffice felt very responsive and fast.
 I am actually suprised by this desktop experience.

-My windows manager of choice is i3 wm, when I found it I will never go to anything else I think.
+My window manager of choice is i3 wm, when I found it I will never go to anything else I think.
 It is wonderful.